Angel Olsen: 2014–2017: Burn Your Fire for No Witness and My Woman

 Olsen's third studio album, My Woman, was released on September 2, 2016.
 In a review for Consequence of Sound, critic Ciara Dolan described the album as a "startling record of unimpeachable strength and honesty", while Pitchforks Jenn Pelly described it as "her best record yet".

+On November 10, 2017, Olsen released the compilation album Phases, including b-sides and bonus tracks.
+The album was preceded by the lead single "Fly on Your Wall".

-2019–2021: All Mirrors, Whole New Mess, and Songs of the Lark and Other Far Memories
+2019–2021: All Mirrors, Whole New Mess, Songs of the Lark and Other Far Memories and Aisles

 Olsen's fourth studio album, All Mirrors, was released on October 4, 2019, to critical acclaim.
 Laura Snapes of Pitchfork described the album as "breathtaking", and a "strong wind" that blows in and "leaves you undone", while Alexis Petridis of The Guardian described it as "challenging and intriguing", and Luke Saunders of Happy Mag described it as a change of "theatric transcendency", when compared to her previous releases.

-In 2019, British producer Mark Ronson featured Olsen on his fifth studio album Late Night Feelings, which also featured Miley Cyrus and Camila Cabello.
+The same year, British producer Mark Ronson featured Olsen on his fifth studio album Late Night Feelings, on the track "True Blue".

-On August 28, 2020, Olsen released her fifth studio album Whole New Mess through Jagjaguwar.
-The album features tracks from All Mirrors arranged in a more intimate style.
+In 2020, Olsen released several remixes of popular releases.
+On April 9, Olsen released a remix of "All Mirrors" produced by Chromatics' Johnny Jewel.
+On June 3, Olsen released a remix of "New Love Cassette" produced by Mark Ronson.
+On August 28, Olsen released her fifth studio album Whole New Mess through Jagjaguwar.
+The album features tracks from All Mirrors arranged in a more intimate style and would earn her the Best Folk/Bluegrass Record at the 2021 Libera Awards by the American Association of Independent Music.
+The same year, Olsen worked on a cover of "Mr. Lonely", originally by Bobby Vinton, for the film Kajillionaire directed by Miranda July.
+She also collaborated with film composer Emile Mosseri on the cover which was released on September 16, and was included in the soundtrack.

 On March 30, 2021, Olsen announced a special edition box set titled Songs of the Lark and Other Far Memories, which contains her previous two studio albums All Mirrors and Whole New Mess alongside demos, re-workings, remixes and covers to close this chapter of her career, released via Jagjaguwar.
-It was announced with the lead single "It's Every Season [Whole New Mess]" and is due for release on May 7, 2021.
-In 2020, Olsen released several remixes of popular releases.
-On April 9, 2020, Olsen released a remix of "All Mirrors" from her studio album All Mirrors Produced by Chromatics' Johnny Jewel.
-On June 3, 2020, Olsen released a remix of "New Love Cassette" from her studio album All Mirrors produced by Mark Ronson with whom she collaborated with on Ronson's song "True Blue".

-In 2020, Olsen worked on a cover of "Mr. Lonely", originally by Bobby Vinton, for the film Kajillionaire directed by Miranda July.
-Olsen collaborated with film composer Emile Mosseri on the cover which was released on September 16, 2020, and was included in the soundtrack.
-On May 20, 2021, Olsen released a single with Sharon Van Etten, "Like I Used To", which was produced by John Congleton.
+It was announced with the lead single "It's Every Season [Whole New Mess]" and was released on May 7.
+On May 20, Olsen released a single with Sharon Van Etten, "Like I Used To", which was produced by John Congleton.
 Olsen and Van Etten appear in the music video with their hair styled in similar shag haircuts.
+On August 20, Olsen released her fourth extended play, Aisles, consisting of five cover versions of popular songs from the 1980s.
+Pitchfork writer Evan Rytlewski described it as "an unusual departure for a songwriter who's always staked everything on her conviction".